Dennis Assanis: University of Michigan

 Assanis joined the University of Michigan College of Engineering in September 1994 as a full professor of mechanical engineering, a role he held until his departure in September 2011.
 He was also a professor of applied physics from 2003 to 2011.
 He chaired the Department of Mechanical Engineering from January 2002 to August 2007.

 Assanis held the title of the Arthur F. Thurnau Professor from 1999 to 2011 and the title of the Jon R. and Beverly S. Holt Professor of Engineering from 2000 to 2011.
-He took a Regents-approved sabbatical leave from September 1, 2007 to May 31, 2008, citing the reason to write a textbook on internal combustion engines.
+He took a Regents-approved sabbatical leave from September 1, 2007, to May 31, 2008, citing the reason to write a textbook on internal combustion engines.

-Stony Brook and Delaware
+Stony Brook University

-Assanis served as provost and senior vice president of academic affairs at Stony Brook University from October 1, 2011, to 2016.
-He concurrently served as the university's vice president for Brookhaven National Laboratory affairs throughout his provostship from 2011 to 2016.
+Assanis served as provost and senior vice president of academic affairs at the State University of New York at Stony Brook from October 1, 2011, to 2016.
+He concurrently served as the university's vice president for Brookhaven National Laboratory affairs through his provostship from 2011 to 2016.

+University of Delaware

-Assanis served as the 28th president of the University of Delaware from June 6, 2016 to June 30, 2025.
-On April 9, 2021, the Board of Trustees extended Assanis' contract, which was set to expire in June 2021, through June 2026.
+Assanis served as the 28th president of the University of Delaware from June 6, 2016, to June 30, 2025.
+On April 9, 2021, the Board of Trustees extended Assanis' contract, which was set to expire in June 2021, through June 2026, with a total annual compensation of more than US$1.5 million, which made him the third-highest-paid president of a public university in 2023.

 On May 5, 2025, he announced that he would step down from the presidency on June 30.
 On May 13, the Board of Trustees voted unanimously to award him an honorary doctorate and the title of president emeritus.
+On May 24, 2025, he was officially awarded an Honorary Doctor of Humane Letters degree from the University of Delaware.

 UC Santa Barbara

-On July 17, 2025, the University of California Board of Regents announced the appointment of Dennis Assanis as the 6th chancellor of the University of California, Santa Barbara, effective September 1, 2025.
+On July 17, 2025, the Regents of the University of California announced the appointment of Dennis Assanis as the 6th chancellor of the University of California, Santa Barbara, effective September 1, 2025, with an annual base salary of US$880,000.
+In November 2025, the university spent US$7.8 million to purchase a new off-campus residence for the new chancellor.